Ne0n09/cloudflared-remotefalcon/docs/main/install/cloudflare.md

 ## Cloudflare Configuration

-This configuration will go over the Cloudflare DNS, certificate, and tunnel configuration.
+This page covers the Cloudflare domain name, certificate, tunnel, and DNS configuration.

 !!! note